-These challenge sets exist to help participants frame their thinking and approach to their products.
-They consist of some of the most common and endemic challenges faced by those living and working around dementia – solve them and you’ll improve millions of lives.
-That said, our challenge sets are suggestions, not restrictions: fit the theme, pick a beneficiary, come up with a workable solution – and we’ll give you a chance to demo.
+These are some of the most common and endemic challenges faced; solve them and you’ll improve millions of lives.
+That said, these are suggestions, not restrictions: fit the theme, pick a beneficiary, come up with a working solution – and you’ll get to demo.

 Diagnosed individuals need help with: